10935336/AutoVPNGate_Linux/README.md

 - OpenVPN 2.4.12 or higher
 - iproute2-ss170501 or  higher
 - curl 7.29.0 or higher
-- OpenVPN is configured with systemd and can be started with `systemctl start openvpn-client@<conf>`
+- OpenVPN is configured with systemd and can be started with `systemctl start openvpn-client@<conf>` (RHEL and its clones can do this with `yum install openvpn`)
 <br>
 <br>